magliulo/metacheesedb/_posts/2022-06-26-wide_tables.md

 ---

 A wide tables needs to be wrapped into a `div` with class `table-wrapper` to make sure it displayed as expected on mobile devices.
-For example,
+For example,l

 ```markdown
 <div class="table-wrapper" markdown="block">